Mixed Breeds

 Parent Breeds

-The key to understanding the Pyrador is to learn and understand about both of his parent breeds.
+The key to understanding the Pyrador is to learn and understand both of his parent breeds.
 Being a relatively new designer dog, it is more than likely that he will be a first-generation pup.
 Maybe a second generation.
 This means that his appearance and temperament can still vary and be somewhat unpredictable.

-For this reason, you need to be sure that you like all his genetic possibilities, and both parents!
-If there is a characteristic that you aren’t keen on then you need to consider getting another mix, but let’s take a closer look!
+For this reason, you need to be sure that you like all his genetic possibilities and both parents!
+If there is a characteristic that you aren’t keen on, then you need to consider getting another mix, but let’s take a closer look!

 Great Pyrenees